N-Nagorny/libedid/README.md

 ### CTA Extension

-- Indicating DTDs and VICs as native is not supported.
 - Format-specific parameters of Short Audio Descriptors are incorrect for any audio formats except of Linear PCM.

 ## Code quality